 You may be unsurprised to hear that rice is the main staple of the Vietnamese diet.
 And, is synonymous with food itself.
 If you see a sign that says “Cơm,” congratulations, you have found an eating establishment.

-Finding Quality Food
+Quality Food Tour in Vietnam

 Not all eating establishments are made equal, however.
 Finding quality food on tour while avoiding food poisoning is critical to maintaining good morale and health on a road trip in Vietnam.
 If you see “Cơm Bình Dân,” for example, you have found an eating establishment with very low prices but poor-quality food.